umema2004/SPOTIFY/README.md

+The application folder contains a sample output for the model as a flask applicatio.
+Download the folder and run app1.py to see :D

 # Project Description
 Our project aims to develop a recommendation system akin to Spotify's, leveraging Apache Spark and Kafka for data processing and real-time streaming.
 By harnessing the power of big data technologies, we seek to provide users with personalized music recommendations based on their preferences